Directed by: Todd Phillips || Produced by: Todd Phillips, Bradley Cooper, Emma Tillinger Koskoff

 What’s most interesting to me, a cinephile with a significant childhood appreciation for Batman, is asking whether Joker would’ve come within spitting distance of that record had it no connection to the Batman brand.
 To its credit or marketing risk, I suppose, Phillips’ anti-blockbuster panders to no particular audience, doesn’t water down its morbid, adult-oriented material (its adult rating is earned), doesn’t copycat the MCU’s quips or one-liners, and commits to its character-study of Joaquin Phoenix’s titular role, forgoing bloated set-pieces and superfluous digital FX.

 What I like most about Joker is how much of a straightforward drama it is, how much it shares with Martin Scorsese pictures like Taxi Driver (1976) and The King of Comedy (1982).
 Joker could be described as a modern blend of the two, drawing inspiration from the moody, downtrodden tone and violent urges of De Niro in the former, as well as the mental delusions and dark comedy elements of De Niro in the latter.
 De Niro’s presence in a key supporting role in Joker seems to confirm this, with much of the tangential diegetic connections to the Batman mythos feeling almost incidental.
-I wonder how much of this movie was developed as an original project and where exactly in pre-production this film used the Joker/Batman label as more than a box office safety net, if ever.

 The most effective parts of Joker, I argue, have to do with (a) the story’s broader commentary on social unrest and mob violence, which is captivating by story’s end, and (b) Phoenix’s protagonist asserting himself in violent, weird, and unexpected ways.
 The film is at its strongest when these elements overlap, like the intense scuffle between Phoenix and several American Psycho (2000)-assholes that exacerbates class warfare throughout Gotham City, or the exciting sequence where two detectives try to apprehend Phoenix amidst a city protest.
 How the larger societal order around Phoenix deteriorates as he gains agency, perhaps coincidentally or not, and how he becomes a sort of accidental mascot for cultural anarchy, is interesting.
 This stands in stark contrast to our protagonist’s inept helplessness throughout the movie’s first two acts.

 I enjoyed the film well enough, but remain baffled at its overwhelming box office success and the incredible reactions it produced from cinephiles whose opinions I respect.
 The film achieves its limited goals alright — imitating a Scorsese movie that stars Robert De Niro in a lead rather than a supporting role — but I reiterate my original criticism of comic book-movies with regards to this film, despite it having virtually nothing in common with most comic-book films in actual content: If this movie had no brand connection to a popular comic intellectual property, a fraction of the audiences who attended the film as is would’ve patronized it, and serious criticism of this movie would’ve been that much harsher because there would be no curve against which to judge it.
 People over the moon about Todd Phillips’ latest non-comedy would not be gushing about how much this movie “revolutionizes” popular filmmaking if Joker was named anything but.
-More to the point, I don’t understand the novelty of this movie when we have far better interpretations of both the literal “Joker” character in The Dark Knight and the general loner archetype in Taxi Driver.

 SUMMARY & RECOMMENDATION: Joker (2019) doesn’t have to be as powerful as The Dark Knight or Taxi Driver to be worth a watch, but the best movie of the year a cliched retelling of a social outcast underdog story does not make.
 The majority of this movie portrays a series of unfortunate events depicting loser Arthur Fleck (Phoenix) getting beat up, pushed down, disenfranchised, fired from his job, and hanging out with his loser mom in their loser apartment.
 Phoenix’s performance is beside the point if his character and actions are meaningless.